RequestNetwork/payments-subgraph/README.md

 export INFURA_API_KEY=...
 ```

-Run of these commands to check for indexing delays.
+Run one of these commands to check for indexing delays.

 ```
 # all